CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns the customer object if the customer's update succeeded.
+Returns the customer mobile number if the customer's update succeeded.
 Returns an error if parameters are invalid.

 <aside class="notice">
 The error codes used when you fail to update a customer are <a href="#3110">3110</a> , <a href="#1110">1110</a>